 Mission: Bring jobs back to the district through tax cuts for the middle-class, not the wealthiest one percent.
 Ensure a fair minimum wage.
 Update our outdated labor laws to match the 21st Century workforce, including taking health care off the backs of employers, especially small business, better social planning for child care for working parents, and improving wages to rebalance what is now out of whack employee/CEO ratio.

-- Build an internet infrastructure connecting every farm, home, and business that will bring 21st century jobs to the district and boost economic development by 40%.
+- Build an internet infrastructure connecting every farm, home, school, and business that will bring 21st century jobs to the district and boost economic development by 40%.

 - The U.S. should participate in treaties that include fair trade principles, protect American workers and encourage businesses in the U.S.

 - Stem the tide of hunger in the district through Federal-state alignment.
 35-45% of constituents across the 23rd Congressional district use free and reduced lunch programs, a sign that wages are insufficient and families do not have enough to eat.

 The recently passed Republican tax bill ensures that the wealthiest Americans will get a lower tax rate than the hardworking American middle-class.
 It involves a $1.5 trillion tax hit to the deficit and Republican lawmakers have already said they plan to cut back vital programs like SSI, Medicaid, and Medicare to pay for it.
 On top of that, it repealed the individual mandate, which will eliminate access to affordable healthcare to millions of Americans.
 The corporate tax cuts are indefinite, while any tax benefit the average American might see will expire in just a few years.
 Under this plan, the rich only get richer, while the poor will get poorer, creating an even greater income inequality divide than ever before.